-WRITING & TECHNOLOGY: PSYC 301 is an approved writing intensive course.
+Writing and Technology.
+PSYC 301 is an approved writing intensive course.
 This means that in the laboratory you will have multiple writing assignments that build upon one another and that the total amount of writing equals or exceeds GMU's specified minimum.
-If you feel you would benefit from additional assistance with writing, please see http://writingcenter.gmu.edu/.
 The lab will include an introduction to Statistical Package for the Social Sciences (SPSS) and on-line searches using PsycINFO, and other electronic databases, meeting part of the technology-across the curriculum requirement.
 Most extra-class communications will be completed by e-mail.
 If you are uncomfortable with any of the technology required in this course, I would suggest going to the STAR center: http://media.gmu.edu/.
-Finally, important course material (e.g., class notes/outlines) will be posted at http://mason.gmu.edu/~lbrookss/301lab.htm.
-It is the student's responsibility to acquire information from this site.

-ADDITIONAL INFORMATION: If you are a student with a documented disability and require some academic accommodation, please see me and contact the Disability Resource Center (DRC) at (703)993-2474.
+Students with Disabilities: If you are a student with a documented disability and require some academic accommodation, please see me and contact the Disability Resource Center (DRC) at (703)993-2474.
 All academic accommodations must be arranged through that office.